talwrii/clixpath/README.md

 - **htmlpath** Did not produce machine readable output, project seemed too small to justify taking up the authors time pushing changes
 - **cli-scrape**  Didn't run when I used it, gave up after 5 minutes (sorry for the FUD)
 - **XSLT** useful for more general tasks, boilerplate plus learning curve
-- **lxml in python**, must the same as xslt with a slightly more shallow learning curve at the price of requiring turing completeness.
+- **lxml in python** mostly the same as xslt with a slightly more shallow learning curve at the price of requiring turing completeness.
 - **Converting your XML / HTML into json** you can then use JSON tools like *jq*.
 See, for example, [xml2json](https://github.com/hay/xml2json).
 I found this approach problematic when using XML with namespaces.
 - **XPath 2.0** and **XQuery** support [some transformation of data](https://stackoverflow.com/questions/11372160/how-to-do-group-capture-in-xpath) that could be used for this sort of task, albeit with some boiler plate.
 A cursory inspection of open source tools failed to find any tools that I would describe as "do what I mean convenient command line tools".
 Though the reader might like to be aware of [xqilla](http://xqilla.sourceforge.net/) and [galax](http://galax.sourceforge.net/)